anshumandas/get-flutter-fire/README.md

 * Add this request data to Firebase Datastore
 * Create ListView with slidable tiles for approvals
 * Admin SDK used by admin user via workflow on this request data and is approved from app
+  * Allow a Plan attribute via Custome Claims (e.g. Premium user flag) for Buyer and Seller, to add features which are not Navigation linked.
+Add a button Upgrade to Plan in Drawer that leads to Payment screen.
+Also certain aspects of premium plan can be visible that leads to upgrade plan screen via middleware
 * Nested Category, Sub-Category tree creation

 Step 11: TODO: Theming and Custom Settings